 Masturbation

-Almost all males who experience same-sex attraction attraction have a particular problem with masturbation.
+Almost all males who experience same-sex attraction have a particular problem with masturbation.
 From a religious perspective, it is a form of sexual immorality that diverts men and women from the proper use of procreative powers.
-It does not edify and inspire, but is an unhealthy habit that hold you back from learning to deal honestly with yourself and the world.
+It does not edify and inspire but it is an unhealthy habit that holds you back from learning to deal honestly with yourself and those around you.
 It is also unhealthy when it becomes the primary means of sexual gratification and is accompanied by erotic fantasies.
 The practice can become habitual and progressive, leading to other immoral behaviors, and is usually associated with pornography and sexual fantasies.

 The following are some ideas to conquer masturbation:

 Identify the real needs behind the desire to masturbate.
 What are your real feelings and needs for which masturbation has become a substitute?
 Is it a need for friendship?
 Do you want to feel appreciated by someone?
 Are you lonely and just need someone to talk with?
 Is it your way of dealing with stress, depression, boredom, or anger?
 If you masturbate, will these real needs be satisfied or only intensified?
-Understanding these feelings and needs, you can make plans in advance to deal with them in a more healthy way.
+Understanding these feelings and needs, you can plan in advance to deal with them in a healthier way.

 Keep a log of temptations and how you dealt with them.
 Record the following in a confidential place for at least a month: